Knowhow: What lights do I need?

 Lighting law

 To ride on the road legally between sunset and sunrise, your bike (not you) must be fitted with an approved white front light and an approved red rear light.
-(You also need a red rear reflector and amber pedal reflectors.)
-Lights that can only flash – hardly any – must emit at least 4 candela (~50 lumens).
+You also need a red rear reflector and amber pedal reflectors.
+Lights that can only flash must emit at least 4 candela (~50 lumens).
 Lights that have a steady mode must be marked as conforming to BS6102/3 or an equivalent EC standard.

-In practice, it’s difficult to find approved lights in the shops… unless you run dynamo lights, which usually meet the German StVZO standard.
+In practice, it’s difficult to find approved lights in the shops, unless you run dynamo lights, which usually meet the German StVZO standard.
 A small number of battery lights also do and are marked as such.
-Having said that, you won’t be stopped by the police as long as you fit bright lights of the correct colour that don’t dazzle.
+But don't worry too much about that: evidence suggests that you won’t be stopped by the police as long as you fit bright lights of the correct colour that don’t dazzle.